CHARM-BDF/charmgpt/README.md

    - Pull your desired model: `ollama pull qwen2.5`

 3. LLM Provider Selection:
-   - Set DEFAULT_LLM_PROVIDER to 'ollama' for local execution with Ollama
+   - Set DEFAULT_LLM_PROVIDER to `ollama` for local execution with Ollama
-   - Set DEFAULT_LLM_PROVIDER to 'charmonator' for the CHARMonator REST API
+   - Set DEFAULT_LLM_PROVIDER to `charmonator` for the CHARMonator REST API, with default model `my-charm-model`
-   - Set DEFAULT_LLM_PROVIDER to 'claude' for Anthropic's Claude
+   - Set DEFAULT_LLM_PROVIDER to `gemini` for Google's Gemini.
+Make sure GEMINI_API_KEY is set
-   - When using Claude, make sure ANTHROPIC_API_KEY is set
+   - Set DEFAULT_LLM_PROVIDER to `claude` for Anthropic's Claude.
+Make sure ANTHROPIC_API_KEY is set

 ### Running the Application